 }

-These are basics of exception handling in Laravel however you can extend further knowledge from laravel’s official documentation.
+These are the basics of exception handling in Laravel however you can extend further knowledge from Laravel’s official documentation.

 Also, go through other various tutorials by clicking here.